anayleeloolxp/moodle-block_tb_slider/README.md

 ## Installation:
 Install using Moodle backend panel as described on http://docs.moodle.org/en/Installing_plugins

-Download, extract, and upload the "slider" folder into moodle/blocks/
+Download, extract, and upload the "tb_slider" folder into moodle/blocks/